Zoomed Image

 Temporal Software Asset Management Calcuation

 xAssets Development Labs have created a new way to calculate and store Software Asset Management licensing compliance using the same principles which are used in double entry accounting.
+This is a fundamental architectural shift that solves problems SAM professionals have struggled with for decades.

 Each calculation phase is treated like an accounting period.
 Changes to the previous period are not permitted because it is closed, so any adjustments due are posted into this period as "catch-up" transactions at the start of the currently open period or calculation.
 If a consumption or right in a closed period needs to be modified, it is credited out of the old period and debited into the new period with a double entry, just like you would in accounts.
 This means that your old calculation still returns the same values, and you can track what's changed between the old and new systems.